den-materials/unit2_week2_secondpass/full_stack_ajax.md

 ### Step 1: Initial Setup!

-There can be quite a bit of variety in your folder setup and it may change throughout your project so don't look at this as the 'way'.
+There can be quite a bit of variety in your folder setup and it may change throughout your project so don't look at this as the only 'way'.
 We are going to start this way as a review of what will go where before we even start:

 - Create a directory - name it what you want - this is where everythings going to go.
 I will call it root
 - cd into groot and run `npm init -y` inside.